thomasmerz/pihole-wireguard-knowhow/README.md

 💡 I can really recommend Docker, because it's so super easy! 💡

-So I used https://github.com/pi-hole/docker-pi-hole and followed the "Quick Start" to install and start Pi-hole on my machines.
+So I used https://github.com/pi-hole/docker-pi-hole and followed the "Quick Start" to install and start Pi-hole on my machines (at home and on my cloudserver).

 To get the advantages and the same "surf and shelter experience" when not being at home/in my home WiFi I thought about a VPN to my Pi-hole.
-Because I already had an Ubuntu LTS server running at [Hetzner](https://www.hetzner.com/) with an 1 Gbit/s connection instead of 50 Mbit/s Upload at home, I installed https://github.com/linuxserver/docker-wireguard and followed the "Usage" to install and start my personal WireGuard VPN server 😄
+Because I already had an Ubuntu LTS server running at [Hetzner](https://www.hetzner.com/) with an 1 Gbit/s connection instead of 50 Mbit/s Upload at home, I installed https://github.com/linuxserver/docker-wireguard and followed the "Usage" to install and start my personal WireGuard VPN server 😄 There's a 20 TByte volume for outgoing traffic free of charge, which really should be enough for many WireGuard users and covering all current existing mobile plans (usually some GByte).

-BTW: I use `docker-compose` and not native `docker` because I use it already for other projects (Nextcloud).
+BTW: I use `docker-compose` and not native `docker` because I use it already for other projects ([Nextcloud](https://en.wikipedia.org/wiki/Nextcloud)).

 ⚠️ I will not explain and repeat how to install a basic setup - please refer to the links above. ⚠️
 ⚠️ Don't forget to change DNS resolver in your routers DHCP options - please refer to your router's documentation how to do this! ⚠️